ResilientDar/trash-detector/README.md

-# react-cloudinary
+# Trash Detector
-Image Upload and Manipulation with React
+Interface for the Image trash analysis API